Skip to content

 ## Introduction

-There are other versions below 4 and above 7, but versions 4 and 7 are the main ones in this discussion.
+There are other versions below 4 and above 7, but versions 4 and 7 are discussed here.

 The kinds of web applications I’ve worked on are monolithic web apps, with Postgres as their primary OLTP database, in categories like social media, e-commerce, click tracking, or general business process apps.